 FIND YOUR PACE (wide, out)

 – Materials: a designated area measuring 100 feet marked at each end with a tent stake

 – Method: As Scouts arrive, invite them to walk at their normal stride from one end of the course to the other, starting with their left foot and counting how many times their right food hits the ground.
 They should do this a few times to get as accurate a count as possible.
 When the number of paces has been determined, they should divide that number into 100 in order to know the length in feet of one of their paces.

 FOUR SQUARE (small, in or out)

 – Materials: playground ball, 16-foot x 16-foot playing area on wood, tile, or concrete.

 – Method: This game can be played by four Scouts, four patrols, or four teams.
 Four 8-foot squares are marked out inside the playing area.
 The squares can be numbered 1 to 4.
 Each of four patrol or troop teams are assigned a square.
 One Scout from each team starts inside their square with the rest of the team lined up single file at their corner.
 The Scout in square 1 serves the ball in volleyball fashion so that it bounces in square 3.
-He then runs to the rear of his patrol’s line.
+They then run to the rear of their patrol’s line.
 The Scout in square 3 hits the ball on the first bounce to either square 2 or square 4.
 The game continues with each Scout hitting the ball so that it bounces into either of the two opposite squares.
-He cannot return it to the square it came from.
-After each hit, the Scout goes to the end of his patrol line, and the next in line becomes the Scout for his team.
-When a shot is missed, the last Scout who successfully played the ball resumes the game by serving the ball to the Scout diagonally across from him.
+They cannot return it to the square it came from.
+After each hit, the Scout goes to the end of their patrol line, and the next in line becomes the Scout for their team.
+When a shot is missed, the last Scout who successfully played the ball resumes the game by serving the ball to the Scout diagonally across from them.

 – Scoring: Score one point against a team that fails to return a shot properly.
 The team with the fewest points wins.